tedmatuszewski/TurboFantasySports/docs/Tasks.md

 - [x] Figure out how to cache the results of the requests to the storage accounts
 - [x] Add PWA manifest
 - [x] Add App Insights
+- [ ] Remove the "add a fifth one" LOL
+- [ ] Put a button on standings page so you can get to the match up and vice versa
 - [ ] Trade rider workflow
 - [ ] Deploy screen scraper and schedule it to be ran every Monday(?)
+- [ ] Add ability to change your teams name

 # Planned

-- [ ] Add ability to change your teams name
 - [ ] Add debug button to show the raw user profile info
 - [ ] Proof read and do better on all in app help sections
 - [ ] Build dashboard for league admin